A quick rule of thumb to help keep your bridge financing from hurting your next equity round

 51% is much more than most entrepreneurs want to give up in any one round (leaving aside the change of control triggers that may create additional problems like a “deemed liquidation”), and the new investor might not like it either.
 Most VCs want to make sure that entrepreneurs are sufficiently motivated to stay focused on the business, and venture capital is generally designed as a minority equity investment mechanism.
 So when VCs who want to own 20%+ see a relatively large bridge and do the math, they realize that either they will own too little, or the entrepreneur will own too little, and they often pass on the deal because the situation is too complicated.

 In contrast, if you are raising $10 million and have already closed on a bridge of $2.5 million, you have much more flexibility.
-If you find a lead investor that believes the company is worth it, you can sell 20% for $7.5 million, and even after providing a discount of 10–20% for your bridge investors, you aren’t going to give up more than 30% of the company.
+If you find a lead investor who believes the company is worth it, you can sell 20% for $7.5 million, and even after providing a discount of 10–20% for your bridge investors, you aren’t going to give up more than 30% of the company.
 Or you can raise a slightly smaller round.
 Maybe the new investor still wants 20% for $5 million, as in the original example.
 You could always stop the round at $7.5 million, and you still will limit dilution to less than 35%.
 If you keep your bridge under 25% of your total planned raise, you probably have more options.

-As you engage with investors, it’s a fair to ask whether or not the firm maintains an explicit target ownership percentage.
+As you engage with investors, it’s fair to ask whether or not the firm maintains an explicit target ownership percentage.
 As an aside, corporate venture capital (“CVC”) firms potentially provide an exception to the math described above.
 CVCs, especially those that are public companies, sometimes prefer to remain below 20% ownership for accounting reasons, and a startup’s commercial relationship with a corporate investor may provide both parties with the confidence that the CVC has a “seat at the table” even if its ownership position is smaller than 20%.

 Unless you know you are targeting investors who don’t need to own 20% or more, it can be helpful to keep your bridge under 25% of the total planned raise.
 Just remember, a bridge financing is yet another variable for investors to consider, and VCs can get headaches from complicated equations.
 Complexity is a distraction, so keep it simple, whenever you can.